marlowfm/marlowfm.github.io/_posts/2022-05-10-experience-pub-in-the-park-live-on-marlow-fm.md

 Amelia, Jonny, Edan and the rest of the team will bring you behind-the-scenes interviews with the bands and artists, chefs, and stallholders, and get you the low-down on what's happening in the park each day.

 On Thursday and Friday, we'll be live from 5pm to 9pm.
-On Saturday and Sunday, we'll be live from midday to 4pm, and back from 6pm to 8pm.
+On Saturday and Sunday, we'll be live from midday to 4pm, and back again from 6pm to 8pm.
 That's 20 hours of coverage!

-So if you can't make it down to Higginson Park this year, tune in to Marlow FM instead and experience the fun!
+So if you can't make it down to Higginson Park this year, tune in to Marlow FM instead, and make sure you still get to experience the fun!